What Is Writing For? A Reflection on Purpose and Epistemology

 Writing in childhood and adolescence

 In childhood, writing is something we’re taught in school.
 In adolescence, it becomes a tool for coping with confusion and emotional dissonance.
 Early adulthood is a period when we are little exposed to the world and societal norms.
 We encounter requirement and expectation that clash with our biological impulses, for example, being told to show etiquette at the dinner table.
-During this period of rebellion and reflection, writing seems to be a way to let go some of the grudge, anger, and confusion we have.
-In this time, we rarely write for approval or understanding.
-Instead, we tuck these words away, locking them up carefully to protect the more vulnerable parts of our identity.

 Academic writing

 As we grow older, writing takes on new roles.
 For artists, it may be a medium for emotional expression.
 For writers, it becomes a means of reflection, persuasion, or contribution.
-In academia, where I am in right now, writing is more like a screening tool, than a paid job.
+In academia, where I am in right now, writing is a screening tool, than a paid job.
 In fact, academic writing is rarely compensated directly.
 There are two main motivation for researchers to write.
-In socioecologiucal context, all we can expect is that the writing bring back recognition, or adds to a record of contribution, which may lead to job opportunities, or future funding.
-In addition, there is autrustic human nature to benefit the race as a whole.
-This impulse continously motivates us to share our research despite the process of writing often takes more time and effort than the research per se.

 Outside academia, writing also serves broader social and epistemological functions.
 It can be a tool to share insight, persuade others, or contribute to a collective knowledge system.
-The above relates to mechanism of writing, that is, the motivation to write.
-Following up on this, a second question would be how should we writing.
-To answer this, I reflect on the function of writing, in the setting of academia.
+Being read is necessary for achieving any of these purpose.

-Writing for reading
+Writing for being read

-Bring judged and viewed is inevitable for academic writing to serve its purpose.
+Being judged and viewed is inevitable for academic writing to serve its purpose.
 For example, the end point of a journal article is to be read.
 Audience and readership are integrated parts of academic writing.
 This is dinstinct from writing as a form of art.
 In the setting where writing is taken as a form of art, writer focus more on what they want to express, for example, criticism, anger, etc. To make the writing understood is less a burden for the writer.
 And the art often evoked different echoes in reader with different experience.
 It resonates when a reader has shared a similar experience or can empathize through metaphor and imagery.
 In contrast, academic writing is designed to inform, instruct, or persuade.
 As an endeavor in science, academic writing aims to communicate the findings such that people from different walks of life can capture what precise knowledge that the authors want to convey.
 As a form of communicating knowledge, it prioritizes clarity, logical flow.
 As a result, the writers now take the task of making reader understand.

 Reader-Engineered Writing